Purchase and Sale Agreements (Residential or Commercial)

 Commercial transactions may also include features such as price adjustments, a letter of intent, and confidentiality agreements.

 Your Real Estate Attorney: Brian J. Bean

-Get in contact with Brian J. Bean today for a free 45 minute consultation by calling (208) 664-1574, or via our website contact form.
+Get in contact with Brian J. Bean today for a 45 minute consultation by calling (208) 664-1574, or via our website contact form.
 With years of experience, Brian J. Bean is an avid business, corporate and real estate attorney who has worked within large and small organizations.
 Assisting businesses with strategic business and legal decisions, negotiations and more, he prides himself in providing clients with an exceptional service that helps to achieve their business objectives and goals.